Register For This Camp

 A full payment or non-refundable deposit of $150 is required per swimmer to secure a spot in this event.

-** Your companion is warmly welcomed in our transport to our training locations and the boat excursion trips, for no additional fees.
+Your companion is warmly welcomed in our transport to our training locations and the boat excursion trips – this is covered by the companion fee.

 If you would like to arrange your own lodging, you may pay the Training Fee only.
 This fee covers our coaching, staff expenses and logistics for our training each day.